open-quantum-safe/oqs-demos/mosquitto/README.md

 This defines the quantum-safe cryptographic key exchange algorithm.

-The default value is 'kyber512', but this value can be set to any value documented [here](https://github.com/open-quantum-safe/openssl#key-exchange).
+The default value is 'kyber512' which matches what is supported by wolfMQTT.

 ### SIG_ALG

 This defines the quantum-safe cryptographic signature algorithm for the internally generated server and client certificates.

-The default value is 'dilithium2' but can be set to any value documented [here](https://github.com/open-quantum-safe/openssl#authentication).
+The default value is 'falcon512' which matches what is supported by wolfMQTT.

 ### BROKER_IP